 4. Leverage sponsors and speakers to increase your conference’s online reach.

-If you’re working with sponsors, make sure you’re tagging them and thanking them publicly (on social media) when you post.
+If you’re working with sponsors, make sure you tag them and thank them publicly (on social media) when you post.

-The same is true of any speakers or influencers who will be participating in your conference.
+The same is true of any speakers or B2B influencers who will be participating in your conference.

 Promoting the event they’ll be speaking at is important for their own brand, too, so don’t be shy about asking them—tactfully, of course—to share the information with their audiences.